mckennapsean/dissertation/content/07-reflect.md

 At first, our collaborator explored 38,365 genes in two regions of the brain, with 22 observations, using the s-CorrPlot, shown at the top of [@fig:gene-case-study].
-Since each gene can exist in either brain region, this refers to a combined total of 76,730 variables.
+Since each gene can exist in either brain region, the plot shows a combined total of 76,730 variables.
 The gene expression levels measured in brain region 1 are shown in red, and those in brain region 2 are shown in blue.
-He first looked at only brain region 1 (red), orienting the s-CorrPlot using the first principal component for these variables --- he noted that no strong clusters emerged.
+Our collaborator first looked at only brain region 1 (red), orienting the s-CorrPlot using the first principal component for these variables
+--- he noted that no strong clusters emerged.
 He then did the same for only brain region 2 (blue), and saw a significant grouping of correlated and anticorrelated points, shown in the dashed ovals.
 Overlaying the two brain regions confirmed interesting differences across the correlation of all genes between these two regions.
 The biologist anticipated that the differences in the correlation structure of the data reflect differences in the cell types and mechanisms that regulate gene expression and the function of the two brain regions.

 ![